matthewb66/bd_scan_yocto/README.md

      --machine MACHINE     Machine Architecture (for example 'qemux86-64') --skip_detect_for_bitbake
                            Skip running Detect for Bitbake dependencies
+     --detect_opts DETECT_OPTS
+                           Additional Synopsys Detect options for scanning
-     --cve_check_only      Only check for patched CVEs from cve_check and update skipping scans existing project
+     --cve_check_only      Only check for patched CVEs from cve_check and update existing project (skipping scans)
-     --no_cve_check        Skip check for and update of patched CVEs --cve_check_file CVE_CHECK_FILE
+     --no_cve_check        Skip checking/updating patched CVEs
+     --cve_check_file CVE_CHECK_FILE
-                           CVE check output file (if not specified will be determined from conf files)
+                           CVE check output file (if not specified will be determined from environment)
      --wizard              Start command line wizard (Wizard will run by default if config incomplete)
      --nowizard            Do not use wizard (command line batch only) --extended_scan_layers EXTENDED_SCAN_LAYERS
-                           Specify a command-delimited list of layers where packages within recipes will be expandedand Snippet scanned
+                           Specify a comma-delimited list of layers where packages within recipes will be expanded and Snippet scanned
      --exclude_layers EXCLUDE_LAYERS
                            Specify a command-delimited list of layers where